 1. Effective Leadership

 Managers and those in leadership roles who commit to promoting a message of safety and injury prevention to the workers succeed with behavior-based safety.
 Commitment from leadership is essential when implementing behavior-based safety programs because the work group looks at these individuals as role models within the organization.
-If these supervisors and managers truly believe in behavior-based safety, the workers will be more likely to buy in to the program as well.
+If these supervisors and managers truly believe in behavior-based safety, the workers will be more likely to buy into the program as well.

 2. They’ve Established Basic Safety Processes

 For your program to be effective, basic safety processes need to be in place.
 This includes OSHA compliance, accident investigation, hazard audits, and systems for record keeping.
-Once the basic systems are place, you can utilize behavior-based safety to make changes to unsafe practices that will influence the entire organization and get people thinking differently about safety.
+Once the basic systems are in place, you can utilize behavior-based safety to make changes to unsafe practices that will influence the entire organization and get people thinking differently about safety.